Subtitling 101: How to automatically add and customize subtitles with VEED

 How to add captions to YouTube videos

-Click Create Project in VEED and add the link to your YouTube video in the Link button option.
-Once the video uploads, click on Subtitles on the left side of the dashboard.
+Click Create Project in VEED and upload your YouTube video.
+Once done, click on Subtitles on the left side of the dashboard.
 Select Auto Subtitle and VEED will autogenerate subtitles.

 How to upload closed captions to a LinkedIn video

 Create a new project in VEED to upload your LinkedIn video.
-You can also copy-paste the link to a published LinkedIn video to add it to VEED.
 Click on Subtitles from the dashboard’s left side.
 Now choose whether you want to add subtitles manually or autogenerate them with VEED.
 You can also upload a ready SRT or VTT file of closed captions if you prefer.

 How to upload closed captions to Facebook videos